CraneStation/wasmtime-wasi/docs/WASI-overview.md

-WASI is starting with a basic POSIX-like set of syscall functions, though adapted to suit the needs of WebAssembly, such as in excluding functions such as fork and exec which aren't implementable in some of the places people want to run WebAssembly, and such as in adopting a capabilities-oriented design.
+WASI is starting with a basic POSIX-like set of syscall functions, though adapted to suit the needs of WebAssembly, such as in excluding functions such as fork and exec which aren't easily implementable in some of the places people want to run WebAssembly, and such as in adopting a capabilities-oriented design.